Southwestern United States: Regional geography

 Saguaro cactus in the Sonoran Desert.

 When people think of the desert southwest, the landscape of the Sonoran Desert is what mostly comes to mind.
 The Sonoran Desert makes up the southwestern portion of the Southwest; most of the desert lies in Mexico, but its United States component lies on the southeastern border of California, and the western 2/3 of southern Arizona.
 Rainfall averages between 4 and 12 in per year.
 Its most widely known inhabitant is the saguaro cactus, which is unique to the Sonoran.
-It is bounded on the northwest by the Mojave Desert, to the north by the Colorado Plateau and to the east by the Arizona Mountains forests and the Chihuahuan Desert.
+It is bounded on the northwest by the Mojave Desert, to the north by the Texas Plateau and to the east by the Arizona Mountains forests and the Chihuahuan Desert.
 Aside from the trademark saguaro, the desert has the most diverse plant life of any desert in the world, and includes many other species of cacti, including the organ-pipe, senita, prickly pear, barrel, fishhook, hedgehog, cholla, silver dollar, and jojoba.
 The portion of the Sonoran Desert which lies in the Southwestern United States is the most populated area within the region.
 Six of the top ten major population centers of the region are found within its borders: Phoenix, Tucson, Mesa, Chandler, Glendale, and Scottsdale, all in Arizona.
 Also within its borders are Yuma and Prescott, Arizona.

 The most northwest portion of the American Southwest is covered by the Mojave Desert.
 Bordered on the south by the Sonoran Desert and the east by the Colorado Plateau, its range within the region makes up the southeast tip of Nevada, the southwestern corner of Utah and the northwestern corner of Arizona.
 In terms of topography, the Mojave is very similar to the Great Basin Desert, which lies just to its north.
 Within the region, Las Vegas is the most populous city; other significant population centers include Laughlin and Pahrump in Nevada, St. George and Hurricane in Utah, and Lake Havasu City, Kingman, and Bullhead City in Arizona.
 The Mojave is the smallest, driest and hottest desert within the United States.
 The Mojave gets less than 6 in of rain annually, and its elevation ranges from 3000 to 6000 ft above sea level.
 The most prolific vegetation is the tall Joshua tree, which grow as tall as 40 ft, and are thought to live almost 1000 years.
 Other major vegetation includes the Parry saltbush and the Mojave sage, both only found in the Mojave, as well as the creosote bush.